JinShil/WebWindow/README.md

 I created a [WebKit-based Blazor WebView](https://github.com/JinShil/BlazorWebView) that can be used to created [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/) applications on Linux, but on low-spec ARM devices the startup time can be rather poor.
 This could be fixed with native AoT, but native AoT currently generates unusable code code for anything with [Razor components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/) (including Blazor) causing the application to either segfault or otherwise not function properly.

 This solution does not use Razor commponents.
-Instead it simply exposes the WebKitGTK WebView's DOM with Javascript Interop so DOM manipulation can be done is C#.
+Instead it simply exposes the WebKitGTK WebView's DOM with Javascript interop so DOM manipulation can be done in C#.
 Because there are no Razor components, this solution can be compiled with native AoT for fast start times while still providing convenient DOM manipulation in C#.

 ## Run the Demonstration
 ```